Skip to main content

 Dear me, I was… Game Cover

-Dear me, I was… is a single player action game with romance, drama and anime themes.
+Dear me, I was… is a single player action game with romance and anime themes.
 It was developed by Arc System Works and was released on February 12, 2026.
-It received overwhelmingly positive reviews from players.
+It received positive reviews from critics and overwhelmingly positive reviews from players.

 Dear me, I was… is an interactive adventure that lets you enjoy a story woven with beautiful visuals, fusing the vibrant watercolor style of Taisuke Kanasaki with rotoscoping technology.
 In this story, you will relive the life of a certain woman.
 Experience joy, sorrow, and growth through her ordinary and humble life.
 Witness the story she weaves in a life interconnected with others.